 The particle nature of dark matter (DM) and its interactions with the standard model (SM) of particle physics remains a mystery, despite decades of experimental scrutiny [1-6].
-The mass of the DM is unknown and the possibility that it is made of ultralight bosons and can be described as a classical wave has received significant inquiry in recent years [7-12].
-One such ultralight dark matter candidate is the dark photon (DP), a hypothetical spin-1 particle [13, 14] that is theoretically wellmotivated and possesses cosmological production mechanisms that can produce the observed DM abundance [15- 20].
-Such a dark photon will generically have a kinetic mixing with the SM photon because this term is allowed by the symmetries of the theory (so long as the dark photon does not have a non-Abelian gauge symmetry).
-This kinetic mixing allows dark photon dark matter (DPDM) to be looked for in existing [21, 22] and forthcoming experiments [23].
+The mass of the DM is unknown, and the possibility that it is made of ultralight bosons and can be described as a classical wave has received significant inquiry in recent years [7-12].
+One such ultralight dark matter candidate is the dark photon (DP), a hypothetical spin-1 particle [13,14] that is theoretically well motivated and possesses cosmological production mechanisms that can produce the observed DM abundance [15-22].
+Such a DP will generically have a kinetic mixing with the SM photon because this term is allowed by the symmetries of the theory (so long as the DP does not have a non-Abelian gauge symmetry).
+This kinetic mixing allows dark photon dark matter (DPDM) to be looked for in existing [23,24] and forthcoming experiments [25].

-In this work, we propose a promising new direct detection technique using one-quantum transitions of one or more trapped electrons that are initially cooled to their cyclotron ground state.
+In this Letter, we propose a promising new direct detection technique using one-quantum transitions of one or more trapped electrons that are initially cooled to their cyclotron ground state.
 We demonstrate the viability of this technique with a proof-of-principle measurement that sets a limit 75 times better than previous constraints.
-This new limit is only for a narrow mass range because of limitations of an apparatus designed for making the most accurate measurements of the electron and positron magnetic moments [24]-to test the Standard Model's most precise predictions [25-33].
+This new limit is only for a narrow mass range because of limitations of an apparatus designed for making the most accurate measurements of the electron and positron magnetic moments [26]-to test the standard model's most precise predictions [27-35].
 With an apparatus designed for DPDM detection, including efficient scanning of the resonant frequency, the mass range could be greatly extended.

-The relevant properties of the DPDM are captured by

-the Lagrangian (in natural units) [13],
+The relevant properties of the DP are captured by the Lagrangian (in natural units) [13]